marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/x86-function-attributes.rst

 .. index:: fastcall function attribute, x86-32, functions that pop the argument stack on x86-32

-.. gcc-attr:: fastcall
+.. x86-fn-attr:: fastcall

-  On x86-32 targets, the :gcc-attr:`fastcall` attribute causes the compiler to pass the first argument (if of integral type) in the register ECX and the second argument (if of integral type) in the register EDX.
+  On x86-32 targets, the :x86-fn-attr:`fastcall` attribute causes the compiler to pass the first argument (if of integral type) in the register ECX and the second argument (if of integral type) in the register EDX.
 Subsequent and other typed arguments are passed on the stack.
 The called function